eqNj/eqN-PD2-Filter/README.md

 Added special notifications for all of the new Uber Rathma uniques.

 Continued maintenance of new/improved unique item notifications and tiering therein.
-(Most relevant for the strict filter.)
+(Most relevant for the Medium filter.)

 Ensured any non-magic wands or necro shields with the new Summon Skeleton Archer skill on them will show such in their name (SkArc).